mskf3000/Tutorials-and-Cheat-Sheets/MailCatcher.md

 ***

-*MailCatcher (c) by Jack Szwergold.
+*MailCatcher (c) by Jack Szwergold; written September 14, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*